farlee2121/FsSpec/doc/ducks/2022-06-13 MVP Roadmap.md

   - [ ] How generation works, dangers and supported cases
 - [ ] Consider custom equality on constraintLeaf -> really equality for custom.
 - [ ] Seem to be a lot of testing issues around constraints not valid for a given type.
 What, if anything, do I do about it?
-- [ ] Setup a build
 - [ ] Release nuget packages
 - [ ] Add NaN min/max as known impossible constraint
 - [ ] Consider additional generation and validation types needed to start getting feedback
-  - [ ] probably at least support generating double and date ranges
+  - [x] probably at least support generating double and date ranges
 - [ ] Should type mismatches really throw exception? (complicates logical equivalence, but it's something that should probably fail fast and obviously)
+- [ ] Explanation namespacing seems a bit awkward trying to balance conflict with the Spec tree union cases and availability

 Later
 - consider a builder for c#?